-(a) Competitors shall enter by pre-entry only, to be received by the Contest Organiser (CO) or any person delegated to compile the matrix by 6.00 pm Wednesday (or later at the discretion of the CO) in the week preceding the contest.
-All entries received after 6-00pm will invoke a double entry fee.
-One late entry per season/competitor will be allowed at the discretion of the matrix adjudicator.
-Entries not complying with these rules will be rejected.
+- (a) Except in exceptional circumstances competitors must pre-enter the contest and in this case there is an available space in the matrix.
+The entry to be received by the Contest Organiser (CO) or any person delegated to compile the matrix by 6-00pm Wednesday (or later at the discretion of the CO) in the week preceding the contest.
+Entries received after that time will invoke a double entry fee.
+One late entry per season per competitor will be allowed at the discretion of the matrix adjudicator. - (b) Entries not complying with rules will be rejected. - (c) Entries on 2.4 GHz are now the norm but competitors may still enter on the recognized 35 MHz frequency providing the site of the contest allows this. - (d) Proof of BMFA membership must be provided however if this is not available or in doubt the competitor must pay an additional entry fee on the day to give 30 day temporary cover in accordance with the latest BMFA rule book.
+See 7.9.2.1.